Don Eliason

 Donald Carlton Eliason (July 24, 1918 – August 18, 2003) was an American basketball and football player.
 He played one season in the Basketball Association of America (BAA) and two seasons in the National Football League (NFL).

-Early years
+Early life

 Eliason was born in 1917 in Owatonna, Minnesota.

 Eliason attended Hamline University where he played baseball, basketball and football.
 In 1939, he earned all-state honors, playing at the tackle position for the Hamline football team.
 In 1940, he was selected as the captain and played at fullback.
 Eliason graduated in 1942.
 He was inducted into the Hamline University Athletic Hall of Fame in 1976, as well as the school's Row of Honor in Hutton Arena in 2010.

 Football career

 In 1942, he played four games for the Brooklyn Dodgers of the National Football League (NFL).
 His playing career was cut short in November 1942 when he was drafted into the U.S. Army during World War II.
 While in the service, he played on the Fort Warren travelling football team.

 After the war, Eliason joined the NFL Boston Yanks.
 He appeared in four games for the Yanks during the 1946 season.